julie-is-late/TensorFlow-Signal-Processing/README.md

 ## sample types and why we care

-Previously I mentioned how audio is a conceptionally complex structure.
-This is because audio data is time series data of the amplitute of the audio, however almost all of the information that we think of as being "stored" in the sound is stored in the frequency space of the sound.
+Previously I mentioned how audio is a conceptually complex structure.
+This is because audio data is time series data of the amplitude of the audio, however almost all of the information that we think of as being "stored" in the sound is stored in the frequency space of the sound.
 The relationship between the two is extracted by using a Fourier transform.
 An example can be seen below, where the time series data on the left would produce the frequency chart on the right.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/microcontrollers_fft_example.png" height="250" alt="fourier transforms and signals"> [2]

-However, this is an over simplification.
-In reality, the frequency chart is adding an dimention to the data, so the frequency chart above is losing the time data of the sound.
+However, this is an oversimplification.
+In reality, the frequency chart is adding a dimension to the data, so the frequency chart above is losing the time data of the sound.
 That frequency chart is only true for a small time cross section of the audio.
 A real frequency distribution of the sound would look as such.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/frequency_time_data.png" height="250" alt="frequency of chello"> [3]

-And in fact this is what most machine learning uses to train audio on, except instead of having a height in the amplitute dimention they use image chanels and color intensity to represent it.
+And in fact this is what most machine learning uses to train audio on, except instead of having a height in the amplitude dimension they use image channels and color intensity to represent it.
 This type of representation is called a Spectrogram.
-Spectrograms actually store 3 dimentional data, with frequency shown in the vertical direction, amplitute shown as color intensity, and time shown along the horizontal axis.
+Spectrograms actually store 3 dimensional data, with frequency shown in the vertical direction, amplitude shown as color intensity, and time shown along the horizontal axis.
 You can see an example below.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/spectrogram.jpg" height="250" alt="audio spectrogram"> [4]

-That is why the goal of this project is to attempt to have the network learn the frequency-amplitute relationship on it's own, so that we can skip the step which manually extracts the important features.
+That is why the goal of this project is to attempt to have the network learn the frequency-amplitude relationship on it's own, so that we can skip the step which manually extracts the important features.

-Digital audio data is stored as sampled points from the amplitute vs time graph, which is to be exected given that it's the direct form -albeit with a Fourier transform- that the output needs to be.
+Digital audio data is stored as sampled points from the amplitude vs time graph, which is to be expected given that it's the direct form -albeit with a Fourier transform- that the output needs to be.
 A basic example can be seen below.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/sample-rate.png" height="250" alt="point sampling in digital audio"> [5]